yanguojun123/Medical-Dialogue/readme.md

 # M^2-MedDialog: A Dataset and Benchmarks for Multi-domain Multi-service Medical Dialogues
 # 1. Introduction
-Medical dialogue systems(MDSs) aim to assist doctors and patients with a range of professional medical services, i.e., diagnosis, consultation, and treatment.
+In this work, we contribute the following resources:
-However, one-stop MDS are still challenging because:(1) no dataset has such large-scale dialogues that contain both multiple medical services and fine-grained medical labels (i.e., intents, actions, slots, values);(2) no model has addressed a MDS based on multiple-service conversations in a unified framework.(3) massive unlabeled data is unexplored.
-In this work, we first build a M^2-MedDialog dataset that contains 96,965 conversations between doctors and patients, including 1,557 conversations with fine-gained labels.
+(1) A dataset contains 96,965 conversations between doctors and patients, including 1,557 conversations with fine-gained labels.
 It covers 843 types of diseases, 5,228 medical entities, and 3 specialties of medical services across 40 domains.
+To the best of our knowledge, the ReMeDi dataset is the only medical dialogue dataset that covers multiple domains and services, and has fine-grained medical labels.

-To the best of our knowledge, it is the only medical dialogue dataset that includes both multiple medical services and fine-grained medical labels.
-Then, we formulate a one-stop MDS as a sequence-to-sequence generation problem.
-We unify a MDS with causal language modeling and conditional causal language modeling.
-Specifically, we employ several pretrained models (i.e., BERT-WWM, BERT-MED, GPT2, and MT5) and their variants as benchmarks on M^2-MedDialog dataset.
-We also propose a self-supervised contrastive learning(SCL) method to expand M^2-MedDialog dataset and enhance the training of the state-of-the-art pretrained models.
-We demonstrate the results achieved by the benchmarks so far through extensive experiments on M^2-MedDialog.
+(2) Benchmark methods: (a) pretrained models (i.e., BERT-WWM, BERT-MED, GPT2, and MT5) trained, validated, and tested on the ReMeDi dataset, and (b) a self-supervised contrastive learning(SCL) method to expand the ReMeDi dataset and enhance the training of the state-of-the-art pretrained models.
+The paper link is [https://arxiv.org/abs/2109.00430](https://arxiv.org/abs/2109.00430)

 # 2. Data